SerraKD/color-me-confused/README.md

 ## Color Scheme

-- I decided to have a dark black background to balance the color game and have an intriguing minimalistic design.
+- I decided to have a dark black background to balance the color game and have an intriguing design.
 - While keeping the color scheme minimalistic, I wanted the start and instruction button colors to match the logo.
 - For the answer buttons, I used CSS gradients to ensure the color texts on the buttons are easily readable.